arikaran123/itec-4020-assginment-3/README.md

 This will start the search process and allow you to enter search queries to retrieve relevant documents.

 Note: If the file paths used in the code do not match the location of your files on your computer, you will need to update them accordingly.
-Open a web browser and navigate to http://localhost:5000 to view the web application.